 Warning: Ensure the power is disconnected and wait 30 minutes before inspecting the phase converter.
 Failure to disconnect the power can result in electric shock which may cause serious injury or death.
-(Does the maintenance need to be performed by an electrician?
-If so, we should state that here and below in the lubrication section.)

 Please check the following annually:

 - 1) Keep dust and moisture away from the control panel and the idler.
 Keep dust from accumulating in the motor.
 Dust can be blown out using compressed air.
 Keep dust from accumulating on the surface of a TEFC idler as this prohibits proper cooling. - 2) Please check all lugs adn make sure nuts are torqued down.
 The nut on the lugs pem studs should be torqued down to 87 in/lbs using a calibrated torque wrench. - 3) Check all connections to capacitors to make sure nothing is loose and all terminals are fully on the capacitors. - 4) Check all input and output connections and make sure the lugs are tightened and secure. - 5) Check all connections to the idler and make sure all electrical tape is secure.